berndprach/IntriguingProperties/README.md

 # IntriguingProperties

-This repository contains code to reproduce the experiments from the paper [Intriguing Properties of Robust Classification](https://arxiv.org/pdf/2412.04245).
+This repository contains code to reproduce the experiments from our paper [Intriguing Properties of Robust Classification](https://arxiv.org/pdf/2412.04245).
 It includes our e.g. our scripts for [training]() and [plotting]() results.